Former Pitt Panther Damar Hamlin collapses on field after making tackle - NewsBreak

 Hamlin, a McKees Rocks native and Pittsburgh Central Catholic alum who played college football at the University of Pittsburgh, was injured during the first quarter of Monday's game.
 Hamlin tackled Bengals wide receiver Tee Higgins, stood up and fell to the ground.

-A stretcher and ambulance were brought out onto the field, reporters at the game tweeted.
+A stretcher and ambulance were brought out onto the field, reporters at the game said on Twitter.
 Hamlin was given CPR on the field, the Monday Night Football broadcast reported.
-He was eventually placed on a stretcher and given oxygen as he was taken off in an ambulance to a Cincinnati hospital, CBS Sports reported.
+He was eventually placed on a stretcher and given oxygen as he was taken off in an ambulance to a local hospital, CBS Sports reported.

-According to a statement from the league , Hamlin is in critical condition at the hospital.
+According to a statement from the league , Hamlin is in critical condition at a local hospital.

 Players were seen crying as Hamlin was on the field for more than 15 minutes.
 After being temporarily suspended, the game was officially suspended for the night.